A Comprehensive Stress Test of Truncated Hilbert Space Bases against Green's function Monte Carlo in U(1) Lattice Gauge Theory: Introduction

 Finding such a basis is complicated by Gauss law requirements and the involved interplay between the kinetic (or electric) and the potential (or magnetic) part of the Hamiltonian: the former dominates for large coupling, the latter for small coupling.
 In consequence, for large coupling it is efficient to work in an eigenbasis of the momentum operators and apply a cut-off at a certain momentum value.
 This approach yields the electric basis or, more generally, the Clebsch-Gordan expansion~\cite{Zohar:2014qma}.
 For small coupling, on the other hand, there exists an efficient magnetic basis in Abelian U$(1)$ gauge theories~\cite{PhysRevD.99.074502,Haase2021}, but there is nothing equivalent know for non-Abelian SU$(N)$ gauge theories.

 Rather than considering the extreme regimes of the Hamiltonian, one can also choose to discretise the gauge group manifold itself~\cite{Hartung:2022hoz,Jakobs:2023lpp,Jakobs:2025rvz}.
 This ansatz is equivalent to choosing a maximally localised functional basis, that is a finite number of Dirac $\delta$ functions.
-Of course, other functional bases are, in principle, be valid as well.
+Of course, other functional bases can, in principle, be valid as well.

-Using ideas from Ref.~\cite{Bauer:2023jvw}, we have found a functional basis that interpolates smoothly between both regimes.
+Using ideas from Ref.~\cite{Bauer:2023jvw} and Ref.~\cite{PhysRevD.107.074504}, we have developed\footnote{The fundamental idea was first publicly presented in August 2024 at Lattice 2024 at The University of Liverpool~\cite{timo:lattice24}, Liverpool, UK.} a functional basis that interpolates smoothly between both regimes.
+The form of the functional basis used in this paper was first published as a preprint in September 2024 in Ref.~\cite{Fontana:2024rux}.
 It is obtained using the eigenstates of the single plaquette Hamiltonian as a basis.
 Here, we present the explicit results for U$(1)$ and SU$(2)$, but the concept generalises easily to other gauge groups.
-While completing this work, we learned at a workshop at ECT*~\cite{ect*2025} of a simultaneous independent derivation of the same basis, very recently published in Ref.~\cite{Miranda-Riaza:2025fus}.
+While completing this work, we learned at a workshop at ECT*~\cite{ect*2025} of the work published now as a preprint in Ref.~\cite{Miranda-Riaza:2025fus}, with similar developments to ours in U$(1)$.
 Consistently with the observations in Ref.~\cite{Miranda-Riaza:2025fus}, we find the single plaquette basis to be very efficient not only in the small coupling limit.
 In our U$(1)$ and SU$(2)$ simulations, the proposed basis allowed us to work with system sizes significantly larger than previously feasible in tensor network simulations.
 Even three spatial dimensions can be approached.

 In this work, we present an overview over the different bases.
 We benchmark them for multiple system sizes and a vast range of coupling strengths using tensor network states.
 The results are verified using exact diagonalisation and Green's function Monte Carlo whenever possible.
 In addition to the ground state energy and plaquette expectation value, we in particular compute the mass gap for a wide range of coupling-values, providing a considerably less forgiving stress test.